zoquero/sbench/README.md

 ## Use wisely on production environments
 Take care when using it.
 Having several threads writing on a file can generate hundreds of IOPS that can affect negatively the performance of other systems.
 Fortunately you can adjust finely the tests.

+# Command line interface
+You'll find help simply running the executable without arguments.
+It's esasy to use.

+## Nagios plugin
+Using the command line interface you can set threshold parameters and the output will then be nagios plugin-like, so that you will be able to integrate it with your nagios-compatible monitoring system.
+Remember that with great power there must also come great responsibility :) be awared again that you may induce heavy load and you could affect the performance of your systems.

 # Platforms
 It has been tested on Ubuntu Linux 16.04, but surely is portable to other platforms because just uses POSIX API, liboping and libcurl.